The EU race directive: its symbolic value - its only value?

 Howard, Erica (2004) The EU race directive: its symbolic value - its only value?
 International Journal of Discrimination and the Law, 6 (2). pp. 141-163.
 ISSN 1358-2291

 the Union's citizens, to its Member States and to the wider world, that the Union was committed to the elimination of racisrn and racial discrimination.
 The plans for enlargement of the European Union, with a number of States joining in 2004, added to the value of the statement: it signalled to these new Member States that the Union expects thcm to combat racism and racial or ethnic discrimination and to promote and adopt effective measures against such discr-imination in line with the Race Directive, as this has become part of the Acquis Comnunautaire, the body of law that: must be adopted by all States wishing to join.
 But does the Race Directive today, after the deadline for its implelnziltation has passed, still have any symbolic value?

-|Research Areas:||School of Law > Law|
+|Research Areas:||A. > School of Law > Law and Politics|

-|Deposited On:||24 Oct 2008 15:51|
+|Date Deposited:||24 Oct 2008 15:51|

 Actions (login required)